tvmai/tvmai.github.io/_posts/2018-03-11-nmt-transformer-optimize.markdown

 ![image](/images/nmt-transformer/batchmatmul.png){: width="90%"}
 {:center}

 We conducted a thorough profiling of the Transformer model in the inference phase, and it is shown that batch matmul computation contribute up to ~ 30% of GPU kernel execution time.
-After using nvprof[2] to do some first-principle analysis of cuBLAS's batch matmul kernel，it is clearly that current implementation is quite under-performing and several interesting phenomena have been observed.
+Using nvprof[2] to do some first-principle analysis of cuBLAS's batch matmul kernel，it is clearly indicated that current implementation is quite under-performing and several interesting phenomena are observed.

 ## What is batch matmul
 Typically, a batch matmul computation performs the matrix-matrix multiplication over a batch of matrices.
 The batch is considered to be "uniform", i.e. all instances have the same dimensions (M, N, K), leading dimensions (lda, ldb, ldc) and transpositions for their respective A, B and C matrices.